 If it was/were warmer, we would go to the beach.

 Compare the first conditional with the second conditional:

 If I win the lottery, I'll buy you a present. (first)

 If I won the lottery, I'd buy a castle. (second)

 In the first example, the speaker buys lottery tickets, and is hopeful of winning (they think it's a real, future possibility).
 In the second, the speaker is just having fun imagining it.

 Second Conditional: Advanced Points

-You can use past simple or continuous to talk about imaginary situations.
+You can use the past simple (for present states or future actions) or continuous (for actions in progress) to talk about imaginary situations.
 You can use would, might and could to talk about the result of these situations.